flutter/website/src/web.md

 Adding web support to Flutter involved implementing Flutter's core drawing layer on top of standard browser APIs.
-Using a combination of DOM, Canvas, and CSS, web support provides a portable, high-quality, and performant user experience across modern browsers.
+Using a combination of DOM, Canvas, and CSS, web support aims to provide a portable, high-quality, and performant user experience across modern browsers.
 We implemented this core drawing layer completely in Dart and used Dart's optimized JavaScript compiler to compile the Flutter core and framework along with your application into a single, minified source file that can be deployed to any web server.

 In this early stage of development, we envision the web version of Flutter being valuable in many scenarios.
 For example:

 **A connected [Progressive Web Application][] built with Flutter**